University of Michigan Consumer Sentiment Index: Implications

 The Index has implications that can influence the value of the dollar, stocks, and bonds.
 Thomson Reuters used to be an exclusive distributor of the University of Michigan's survey results.

-CNBC reported on 12 June 2013 that the University of Michigan provided Thomson Reuters news service with the data early, so that Reuters could release the CSI to select, paying clients at 9:55 a.m., five minutes before it released the data to the general public on its web site at 10:00 a.m.
+CNBC reported on June 12, 2013 that the University of Michigan provided Thomson Reuters news service with the data early, so that Reuters could release the CSI to select, paying clients at 9:55 a.m., five minutes before it released the data to the general public on its web site at 10:00 a.m.
 In addition, Reuters released the data via high speed communication channels to select clients two seconds earlier.
 CNBC revealed that trading activity increased dramatically within milliseconds of 9:54:58 a.m.
 Traders who subscribed to either service were able to take advantage of the CSI before the university released it to the public.
 Former Securities and Exchange Commission Chairman Harvey Pitt opined that this might present a fairness issue and destroy confidence in the market by the public.

-Thomson Reuters announced on 8 July 2013 that it was suspending its early release practice as part of an agreement with the New York Attorney General's office.
+Thomson Reuters announced on July 8, 2013 that it was suspending its early release practice as part of an agreement with the New York Attorney General's office.

 The University of Michigan stated it received about a million dollars a year from Reuters for this advance information, but said it couldn't do the research without the Reuters payment.

-Since January 2015, Index data is available from multiple sources including University's website, Bloomberg, and Macrobond.
+Since January 2015, Index data is available from multiple sources including the university's website, Bloomberg, and Macrobond.